MicrosoftDocs/fabric-docs/docs/real-time-analytics/materialized-view.md

 ---
-title: Materialized views in Real-Time Analytics
+title: Create materialized views in Real-Time Analytics
 description: Learn how to run an aggregation query over a source table using materialized views. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster
 ms.topic: how-to
-ms.date: 03/20/2023
+ms.date: 03/21/2023
 ms.search.form: product-kusto
 ---
-# Materialized views
+# Create materialized views

 A materialized view is an aggregation query over a source table, or over another materialized view.
 It represents a single `summarize` statement.
 There are two types of materialized views: